TonyMeiDeveloper/GuideOnTheSide/Step 1: Deploy Virtual Server.md

 #Choosing Configurations for your Instance Server

-The first thing you see is Choosing an Amazon Machine Image or Operating System for your server
+The first thing you see is Choosing an Amazon Machine Image or Operating System for your server.
+For my case, I will choose Ubuntu Server 14.04.
+Also keep in mind which are covered in the free trial.

 ![alt tag](https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/GuidePictures/config1.png)